Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Umang Shah

-Okay, and the other way.
-So what would be our DTM strategy now?
-Do we think that we have penetrated in the existing market and that we will start looking at different markets or we are still a long way to go for that?
+Okay.
+And sir, the other way, so what would be our DTM strategy now?
+Do we think that we have penetrated in the existing market and that we will start looking at different markets?
+Or we are still a long way to go for that?

 Ravindra Singh Negi

-No, we’ve always said that there’s always going to be a hybrid model of MD and btm.
+No, we’ve always said that there’s always going to be a hybrid model of MD and BPM.
 What are we wanting and solving for?
-We are saying any market where I am growing, gaining market share, improving my quality of distribution, both in terms of numeric distribution and weightage, premiumization and engagement with the retailer, that’s the market we continue to do whether and then the route and the model doesn’t matter and we keep evaluating that.
-So that’s the stance that we’ve always had.
-All the markets that we’ve done, we’ve seen attraction there in terms of all these parameters.
+We are saying any market where I am growing, gaining market share, improving my quality of distribution, both in terms of numeric distribution and weightage, premiumization and engagement with the retailer.
+That’s a market we’ll continue to do whether and then the route and the model doesn’t matter.
+And we keep evaluating that.
+So, that still stands that we’ve always had.
+All the markets that we’ve done, we’ve seen a traction there in terms of all these parameters.

 Umang Shah

-Got it sir.
-And sir missed in between there were questions on water heater.
-So heating and cooling products.
+Got it, sir.
+And sir, I missed in between, there were questions on water heaters, so heating and cooling products.
 What is our strategy over there?
-What do you think is the optimal season that we should be, you know, aware in terms of seasonality for growth in revenue or something of that sort.
+What do you think is the optimal season that we should be aware of in terms of seasonality for growth in revenue or something on that sort?

 Ravindra Singh Negi